nkukit/nkukit.github.io/index.md

 I'm a full professor of Information Systems and human-centric AI at the University of Bayreuth.
 I am director at the Fraunhofer FIT.
 I have practical experience as a Managing Consultant Data Science at IBM.
 I am an affiliated researcher at the KIT.

 The focus of my research is on human-centric artificial intelligence.
-I strongly believe that two core competencies are needed for innovative technologies and their successful adaptation in the market: The technology perspective (deep knowledge of machine learning methods) and the human perspective (deep knowledge of human-centric design methods).
+I strongly believe that two core competencies are needed for inventive AI applications and their successful adaptation in the market: The technology perspective (deep knowledge of machine learning methods) and the human perspective (deep knowledge of human-centric design methods).

 Only in their interdisciplinary combination in the development of socio-technical systems can they unfold their full potential and provide benefits in later applications.
-I see my mission in the further exploration of these principles and their teaching to students and society.
+I see my mission in the further exploration of these principles and their teaching to students, industry, and society.

 Currently, I am especially interested in Complementary Collaboration of Humans and AI, Fairness in AI-assisted decision making
 AI for sustainability, and Data-centric development of AI systems.